AccelerationConsortium/ac-microcourses/docs/certificate-framework.md

 # Microcourses

-Here, we provide details for the five core microcourses, including title, description, learning outcomes, skills, and modules.
+Here, we provide details for the five core microcourses, including title, description, prerequisites, learning outcomes, skills, modules, and assessment formats.

 ## 💡 Building a "Hello World" for self-driving labs